I've got an English degree and am really into anime, video games, movies, music, and D&D.

 Age Rating: 15+ (mild violence, some strong language, brief partial nudity)

-Summary: Pursuing the dream of flight since he was a child, but not academically-gifted enough to make it into the Air Force or the Navy, Shirotsugh Lhadatt is a 21-year-old cadet serving at the Space Force--a branch of the military with no budget, no respect, and no hope for successfully reaching the stars.
+Summary: Pursuing the dream of flight since he was a child, but not academically gifted enough to make it into the Air Force or the Navy, Shirotsugh Lhadatt is a 21-year-old cadet serving at the Space Force--a branch of the military with no budget, no respect, and no hope for successfully reaching the stars.
 With the squad as unmotivated as the government is to continue financing them, Shirotsugh meanders aimlessly through life until his passion is sparked by a religious girl named Riquinni, who admires him and his profession.
-Inspired to take his career more seriously, Shirotsugh volunteers to be the first man to be sent into space, even as circumstance and his own country stand as obstacles in his way.
+Inspired to take his career more seriously, Shirotsugh volunteers to be the first man to be sent into space, even as certain circumstances and his own country stand as obstacles in his way.

 The Good: Gritty aesthetic and setting; interesting sci-fi plot carried by quirky underdog cast